 What is major depression?

-Depression is a syndrome that has mental and somatic symptoms.
-When a person is confronted with socio-psychological stress, he/she may show low moods, reduced energy, insomnia, lack of appetite, difficulty in concentration, guilty feelings, as well as other depressive reactions.
-If the duration is prolonged and there is an increase in severity of the symptoms, then the individual may have repeated ideas of death, which may precipitate self-harm or suicidal behavior.
+When a person is confronted with socio-psychological stress, he/she may show low moods, reduced energy, guilty feelings, insomnia, lack of appetite, and difficulty in concentration etc. If the duration is prolonged and there is an increase in severity of the symptoms, then the individual may have repeated ideas of death, which may precipitate self-harm or suicidal behavior.

-- A significant weight and appetite increase or decrease; for example, a weight change of over 5% within one month.
+- Inability to eat or increased appetite, significant weight loss or gain, and body weight change of more than 5% within one month.

 The above symptoms are not necessarily linked to depression; however, if you have the above described symptoms, please see your psychiatrist for treatment.